-These policies provide coverage for the most common pressure washing risks.
+These insurance policies cover the most common risks of pressure washing.

-General liability insurance protects pressure washing businesses against common third-party risks, such as a customer tripping over a hose and ending up in the ER.
+A commercial general liability policy provides financial protection against common third-party risks, such as a customer tripping over a hose and ending up in the ER.

 Commercial auto insurance covers legal bills, medical expenses, and repairs if your pressure washing vehicle is involved in an auto accident.
 It also covers vehicle theft and vandalism.

-A business owner's policy, or BOP, is a cost-effective way for pressure washing companies to buy general liability insurance and commercial property insurance together.
+A BOP is a cost-effective way for pressure washing contractors and businesses to buy general liability coverage and commercial property insurance together.